progress/Spark-Toolkit/README.md

 ## Documentation

 Please view the "docs" folder to view various forms of documentation for the available code (ABLDuck and PCTDoc).
 These formats can be re-generated using the same "ant" script as noted above for builds according to the usage instructions.
+Supplemental guides and supporting resources may be found in this directory as well.